 High-powered nuclear accelerators also are used to create extremely small amounts of antiparticles.

 Collision of particle and antiparticle

-When a particle collides with an antiparticle, an enormous amount of energy is given off in the form of electromagnetic radiation or its equivalent photon particles.
-The total of the mass of the two particles is converted into electromagnetic energy through Einstein's famous E = mc² equation.
-The electromagnetic radiation consists of gamma rays, which are of a shorter wavelength and higher energy than x-rays.
+When one antiparticle interacts with an equivalent particle, an enormous amount of energy is given off in the form of electromagnetic radiation or its equivalent photon particles.
+The totality of the mass of the two particles is converted into electromagnetic energy through Einstein's famous E = mc² equation.
+The electromagnetic radiation consists of gamma rays, which have a shorter wavelength and higher energy than x-rays.

 Uses of antiparticles